Executive Summary

 There are three parts to resiliency assessment:

-1. Community Asset Mapping: A comprehensive assessment of natural features and resources, people, built environment, civic resources and businesses of the region.
+1. Community Asset Mapping: A comprehensive assessment of natural features and resources, people, built environment, civic resources, and businesses of the region.
+TC has developed a model local inventory, Sustainable Happy Valley.

-2. Assessment of consumption and external dependencies: Reliable estimates of the quantities of things consumed by the community.
-Where do goods and services come from and what are the risks to this supply chain?
+2. Assessment of consumption and external dependencies: Reliable estimates of the quantities of things consumed by the community, not the costs.
+Where do goods and services come from and what are the risks to the supply chain that can be addressed by each community?
+The supply chain problem is becoming increasingly pressing.

 3. Assessment of economic potential: What is the potential of the local community to produce the goods and services it needs to achieve greater self-reliance, reduce dependencies, and preserve the environment?
 What capacities must be developed?